ayushlohmod/100-days-of-code/log.md

 1. setup the initial project files
 2. Design the frontend of the website using Bootstrap ejs css html

-### Day 003: October 28, 2022 (Backend of Web Authentication)
+### Day 004: October 28, 2022 (Backend of Web Authentication)

 **Today's Progress**:

-1.design the backend so that website and coneect to server
+1. design the backend so that website and coneect to server

-### Day 004: October 29, 2022 (Database on Web Authentication)
+### Day 005: October 29, 2022 (Database on Web Authentication)

 **Today's Progress**:

-1.implemented A database to a web authentication app
+1. implemented A database to a web authentication app
 2. learned 3 level of sequrity

-### Day 005: October 30, 2022 (Level 1 Security)
+### Day 006: October 30, 2022 (Level 1 Security)

 **Today's Progress**:

-1.Applied Level 1 security - creating an account for a user (Email & Password) and store there data
+1. Applied Level 1 security - creating an account for a user (Email & Password) and store there data
 2. implemented mongoDB for Users account

-### Day 006: October 31, 2022 (level 2 Encription)
+### Day 007: October 31, 2022 (level 2 Encription)

+**Today's Progress**:

-1.Applied a encription to website using mongoose pacage (dotenv)
+1. Applied a encription to website using mongoose pacage (dotenv)

-2.it takes users password and encrypted using a encryption key and using a particular cipher method to a ciphertext which will make it hard for peoples to guess whats the password actually is
+2. it takes users password and encrypted using a encryption key and using a particular cipher method to a ciphertext which will make it hard for peoples to guess whats the password actually is

-3.Also using git ignore hide the encrption key in .env file
+3. Also using git ignore hide the encrption key in .env file

+**UPDATE-**
+**Adding level 3 security (hashing)**:

+1. Add hashing encryption to website because the cipher encreaption is weaker and hashing is much stronger
+2. Use md5 package from ndm for hashing

 **Link to work:**